Friday, September 29, 2017

 Boing!!!

 This is a great platformer but also very different from what I expected to play.
 It's a little crazy and there are lots of silly enemies who love to get underfoot and make our life hell.
 They aren't lethal but will humorously bounce you around the screen like a pinball.
-The emphasis here is fun which is a breath of fresh air.
+The emphasis here is Zool-like speed and fun which is a breath of fresh air.

 Glad you stayed?
 Of course, you are because this game is different and so playable.
 Here's a screenshot...